 Free Test Drive

 By this time you’re thinking okay, so I have to learn about tax credits and deductions.
-Here’s the thing: most tax software, such as UFile and QuickTax/Turbotax allow you to prepare your complete tax return, online for free.
+Here’s the thing: most tax software, such as UFile and QuickTax/Turbotax allows you to prepare your complete tax return, online for free.
 You only pay when you’re ready to file.
 Which means you try it out for free, risk-free.
-These companies also offer fully free versions, but always read the fine-print.
-There’s usually income limits and other restrictions.
+These companies also offer fully free versions, but always read the fine print.
+There are usually income limits and other restrictions.
 But there’s also plenty of other completely free tax software solutions available such as SimpleTax and a host of others, listed on the Canadian Revenue Agency’s website.

 But it isn’t for everyone